neontribe/ARCVService/docs/VOUCHER_EVALUATOR_AUDIT.md

 Fixes are grouped by blast radius.
-Everything in 4.1 can be shipped without changing anyone's voucher totals; everything in 4.2 will move totals and needs sponsor sign-off first; 4.3 records the agreed direction for Scotland.
+Everything in 4.1 can be shipped without changing anyone's voucher totals; everything in 4.2 will move totals and needs sponsor sign-off first; 4.3 records the agreed direction for Scotland *(since executed — see the update in that section)*.
 Findings labelled *by design* (F14) or *design question* (F13, F15) need a product decision, not a fix, and are deliberately absent from these lists.

 ### 4.1 Safe — cannot change totals